Alana LeClerc Alana LeClerc

 Education / Qualifications Requirement

-Minimum of 2 years of support work experience in a supportive housing or healthcare oriented environment; Lived experienced that is relevant to the Indigenous community members we serve in the Complex Care Housing Model; Occupational First Aid Level 1; Non-violent Crisis Intervention Certificate; An equivalent combination of training and experience may be considered.Valid BC Class 5 or higher Driver’s License and use of vehicle with Business class insurance.
+Minimum of 2 years of support work experience in a supportive housing or healthcare oriented environment; Lived experienced that is relevant to the Indigenous community members we serve in the Complex Care Housing Model; Occupational First Aid Level 1 (or equivalent); Mental Health First Aid; Non-violent Crisis Intervention; and Naloxone certificates are required.
+An equivalent combination of training and experience may be considered.Valid BC Class 5 or higher Driver’s License and use of vehicle with Business class insurance including 3 million dollars liability coverage.

 Experience, Working Knowledge and Abilities